404303/Hosting-full-stack-application/docs/infrastructure/infrastructure.md

 ## RDS
-    used to store files and users information.
+    to store files and users information.
 ## S3 Bucket
-    used to contain our frontend files.
+    to contain our frontend files.
     Image-container for storing images.